JAVASCRIPT ARROW FUNCTION

 Javascript Arrow Function VS Function

 An arrow function is very much different from a regular function.
-At some places, it is better to use arrow function while at different place regular function is better.
+At some places, it is better to use the arrow function while at different places regular function is better.

 Let's see the difference between arrow function and regular function for better understanding.